Skip to Content

 Step 1: Coat boneless skinless chicken thighs in olive oil and season with chipotle chili powder, garlic powder, dried oregano, salt, cinnamon, and coriander.

-Like I mentioned in my spicy coconut pulled chicken thighs recipe, boneless skinless chicken thighs are simply the bee’s knees when it comes to shredded and pulled chicken recipes.
+Like I mentioned in my shredded chicken guide, boneless skinless chicken thighs are simply the bee’s knees when it comes to shredded and pulled chicken recipes.
 The tiny bit of extra fat goes a long way in making tender, juicy chicken that falls apart when shredding with forks.
 It’s also great for flavor and reheating without turning to rubber, too!

 All that said, you could certainly swap them out for chicken breast if that’s all you have on hand or if you wanted to save some calories.
 Here’s a nutrition breakdown for chicken breast only and half chicken breast, half chicken thighs (per serving):